Vietnamese Timed Text Style Guide

 lại săn đuổi ngươi?

-- Use ellipses without a space at the end of the first subtitle when there is a pause between a sentence running over two subtitles.
+- Use ellipses with a space at the end of the first subtitle when there is a pause between a sentence running over two subtitles.

 Subtitle 1 Con đường…